Jakob-Bach/Predicting-SAT/README.md

 # Predicting Satisfiability of Benchmark Instances

-This repository contains the code and text of the paper
+This repository contains the code and text of the suspended paper

-> Bach, Jakob, and Markus Iser.
-"Predicting Satisfiablity of Benchmark Instances"
+> "Predicting Satisfiablity of Benchmark Instances"

-(The paper is not published yet.
-Once it's published, we'll add a link to it here.
-We'll link the experimental data, too.)
+This research project was discontinued ☹️ but the existing code should work.
 This document describes the setup and the steps to reproduce the experiments.

 ## Setup